 Future rural and suburban growth in the Triangle

 It’s no secret the Triangle is growing significantly.
-Raleigh-Durham is already ranked one of the fastest-growing metropolitan regions in the country, and Woods & Poole Economics, Inc., an economic and demographic data firm, reports the Triangle will be one of the fastest-growing locations—expanding by nearly 80 percent—in the next 40 years.
+Raleigh-Durham is already ranked one of the fastest-growing metropolitan regions in the country.
+And Woods & Poole Economics, Inc., an economic and demographic data firm, confirms the significant growth in the Triangle.
+As one of the fastest-growing locations in the United States, the region’s population will expand by nearly 80 percent by 2060.

-However, new towns are appearing on the horizon as builders look for communities that will entice buyers eyeing the Triangle.
+However, several towns are appearing on the horizon as builders look for communities that will entice buyers eyeing the Triangle.
 If you’re thinking about a move, keep these locations on your radar.

 Four Oaks

-Four Oaks is steeped in Civil War history and is filled with natural areas for hiking, canoeing, hunting, fishing, and more.
+Four Oaks is steeped in Civil War history.
+It’s also filled with natural areas for hiking, canoeing, hunting, fishing, and more.
 It’s located just 33 miles from downtown Raleigh and is part of the booming Johnston County.
-Housing in Four Oaks is still modestly priced for the region, and commutes to the city will be easy when the North Carolina Department of Transportation completes the Southeast Extension of I-540.
-Johnston County is where the biggest bulk of growth is happening in the Triangle, thanks largely to Clayton, which grew by more than 7 percent over the last year.
+Housing in Four Oaks is still modestly priced for the region.
+Commutes to the city will be easy when the North Carolina Department of Transportation completes the Southeast Extension of I-540.
+Johnston County is where the biggest bulk of growth is happening in the Triangle, thanks largely to Clayton.
+Clayton grew by 277 percent between 2000 and 2020.

 Benson

-Benson is another up-and-coming town in Johnston County that newcomers to the region are finding is a great place to call home.
-Despite its small size of 3,600 people, it’s home to outstanding dining, a distillery, a brewery, and vineyards, as well as distinct shops.
-Seasonal attractions like its annual Mule Days Festival, summer concerts, and strawberry picking make it an idyllic place to call home.
+The town of Benson is another up-and-coming community in Johnston County that newcomers love calling home.
+Despite its small size of over 4,500 people, it’s growing by nearly 3 percent each year.
+It’s home to outstanding dining, a distillery, a brewery, and vineyards, as well as distinct shops.
+It offers seasonal attractions like its annual Mule Days Festival, summer concerts, and strawberry.
+For all of these reasons, it’s an idyllic place to call home.

 Wendell

 Just east of Raleigh, Wendell is a part of Wake County and is known for living up to its motto: Small Town, Big Charm.
-This town is pushing toward 10,000 people and features an inspiring downtown with eateries and shopping, as well as regular festivals like an International Food and Music Festival, Wendell Wonderland, and more.
+This town is pushing 10,000 people.
+Iit features an inspiring downtown with eateries and shopping, as well as regular festivals like an International Food and Music Festival, Wendell Wonderland, and more.
 It’s a great location for families and young professionals looking for something a bit more affordable.

 Franklinton

 Franklinton, part of Franklin County, is north of Wake Forest and just 30 miles from Raleigh.
-As the Triangle continues to explain, Franklinton is experiencing massive growth, particularly as developers have identified this community as an up-and-coming location for new homes.
-This town of 2,500 has a small town charm with convenience to Raleigh.
-Franklin County is also home to Youngsville and Louisburg, which are rapidly growing as well.
-In fact, the county came in just behind Johnston County for population growth, at 4.6 percent.
+As the Triangle continues to explain, Franklinton is experiencing massive growth.
+That’s because developers see this community as an up-and-coming location for new homes.
+This town of 2,500 has a small-town charm with convenience to Raleigh.
+In fact, Franklin County came in just behind Johnston County for population growth, at 3.3 percent annually.

 Fuquay-Varina

-Judd Reserve in Fuquay-Varina is a beautiful, close-knit community featuring expansive, customized homes from an award-winning builder team.
+The Preserves at Holland in Fuquay-Varina is a beautiful, close-knit community featuring expansive, customized luxury homes from an award-winning builder team.

 Angier

-Angier saw the most significant growth in the Triangle area, expanding by 7.8 percent in one year alone.
-Now home to nearly 6,000 people, this Harnett County community is just 22 miles from Raleigh and 15 minutes from Fuquay-Varina.
-It’s likely this town will continue to experience massive growth as developers continue to source land throughout this area.
+Angier saw the most significant growth in the Triangle area, expanding by nearly 7 percent yearly.
+Now home to over 6,000 people, this Harnett County community is just 22 miles from Raleigh and 15 minutes from Fuquay-Varina.
+This town will likely continue to experience massive growth as developers continue to source land throughout this area.

 Additional locations throughout the Triangle